Current vortices in hexagonal graphene quantum dots: Results

 \subsection{Transmission and current}

 The total transmission as a function of the energy can be obtained from equation \eqref{transm}, but note that it also depends on the leads configuration.

 We start by analyzing the configuration presented in Fig. \ref{dotsleads}, with contacts placed on opposing edges.
 In the upper part of Fig. \ref{4contact} we show the transmission as function of injection energy for this configuration.
-In the lower part we show the current patterns for two selected values of injection energy.
-A note on the current diagrams: each arrow, except those ones in the central polygon when they appear, is the resulting sum over the currents at the edges of each polygon in the structure.
-The current patterns shown in Fig. \ref{4contact} are representative of what is obtained at the other transmission peaks: the current leaves the sources and goes to the drain with some lateral spreading whose degree varies with the injection energy.
+In the lower part, we show the current patterns for two selected values of injection energy.
+A note on the current diagrams: each arrow, except those in the central polygon when they appear, is the resulting sum over the currents at the edges of each polygon in the structure.
+The current patterns shown in Fig. \ref{4contact} are representative of what is obtained at the other transmission peaks: the current leaves the source and goes to the drain with some lateral spreading whose degree varies with the injection energy.
 The closer the injection energy is to zero, the greater the spreading until the current goes mostly through the edge states (compare with Fig. \ref{three_ldos} Z).
+Obviously, the symmetric arrangement of the contacts across the sample does not favor a circular current pattern formation.
+As it will be seen next, this happens when the contacts are placed asymmetrically across the flake.

+As another example, we show the results for contacts placed on non-frontal edges of the hexagonal GQD.
+In Fig. \ref{5contact} we show the transmission as a function of injection energy and two selected current patterns, corresponding to the transmission peaks indicated.
+Again, we see that the current follows the path of the edge states for a choice of injection energy near zero (figure on the left).
+An unevenly distributed vortex-like current pattern appears in the figure on the right.

-Now, we investigate the case of contacts placed at opposing vertices.
+Now, we investigate the case of only two contacts placed at the carbon atoms in opposing vertices, where the edge configuration is armchair-like.
+Later on, in Subsection \ref{subB}, we will analyze the zigzag case.
 As in the previous case, in the lower part of Fig. \ref{plane_current_front} we show two representative current patterns corresponding to the selected transmission peaks shown in the upper part of the figure.
 As before, we see that the current, for energies near zero, follows the path of the edge states.
-Otherwise, it tends to follow more direct paths between the contacts.
+Otherwise, it tends to spread out all over the structure.
+Note the mirror symmetry of both the L and R current patterns upon reflection by the axis joining the opposing contacts.
+Again, the symmetry of the contacts across the flake does not favor vortex formation.